ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 ## Pre-conditions

-We assume the following conditions hold before the protocol begins:
+We assume the following conditions hold before the client begins uploading its
+data:
 1. The client, aggregators, and collector are configured with a specific PA task.
 1. The client knows the URL of the leader endpoint, e.g., `example.com/metrics`.
    We write this URL as `[leader]` below.
 (We write `[helper]` for a helper's